 Normalizing Stomach Acid Levels

-There are remedies to help normalize gastric acid level that can easily be done at home.
+There are remedies to help normalize gastric acid levels that can easily be done at home.

 - Eliminating overly fatty, spicy, or acidic foods.